-Let us consider what some of them have had to say over a

-period of more than a century.
+Let us consider what some of them have had to say over a period of more than a century.

-Hegel said that the whole process of development taking place in history was due to the Absolute Idea realising itself in history.
-Herbert Spencer said that all development was a process of increasing "integration of matter", and he put this down to what he called an "Incomprehensible and Omnipresent Power".
-Henri Bergson said that everything was in process of evolution, due to the activity of "the Life Force".
-Fairly recently, a school of British philosophers has coined the phrase "emergent evolution".
+Hegel said that the whole process of development taking place in history was due to the Absolute Idea realizing itself in history.
+Herbert Spencer said that all development was a process of increasing "integration of matter," and he put this down to what he called an "Incomprehensible and Omnipresent Power."
+Henri Bergson said that everything was in process of evolution, due to the activity of "the Life Force."
+Fairly recently, a school of British philosophers has coined the phrase "emergent evolution."
 They pointed out that in the course of development new qualities of matter are continually emerging, one after the other.
-But as to why this should happen, one of the leaders of this school, Professor Samuel Alexander, said that it was inexplicable and must be accepted "with natural piety", while another of its leaders, Professor C. Lloyd Morgan, said that it must be due to some immanent force at work in the world, which he identified with God.

-Thus in every case some fantasy, something inexplicable and unpredictable, was conjured up to explain development.
-And so, when they thought about the future, all these bourgeois philosophers of evolution either thought, like Hegel, that development had now finished (Hegel taught that the Absolute Idea was fully realised in the Prussian State of which he was a distinguished employee), or else regarded the future as unfathomable.
+But as to why this should happen, one of the leaders of this school, Professor Samuel Alexander, said that it was inexplicable and must be accepted "with natural piety," while another of its leaders, Professor C. Lloyd Morgan, said that it must be due to some immanent force at work in the world, which he identified with God when they thought about the future, all these bourgeois philosophers of evolution either thought, like Hegel, that development had now finished (Hegel taught that the Absolute Idea was fully realized in the Prussian State of which he was a distinguished employee), or else regarded the future as unfathomable.